raseniero/django-rest-framework/README.md

 # Project Name

 This project is a tutorial on RESTful API built with Django Rest Framework.
+Based on this online tutorial https://learndjango.com/tutorials/official-django-rest-framework-tutorial-beginners

 ## Installation